wzdlc1996/HugoSource/content/Notes/qm/manybody1.md

 <div>$$I=\int \prod_i \td \eta_i^* \td \eta_i \exp\Big(-\eta^\dagger H\eta-J^\dagger H^{-1} J\Big)$$</div>

-For the exponents terms are sums of even numbers of Grassmann generators, so they commute with each other.
+For the exponents terms are sums of even numbers of Grassmann generators, so they are commutative with each other.
 So the exponential function can be written as a product of two.
 And with the diagonalizaiton of `$H$` and variables change, note the determinant is `$1$` for the transformation, so we have:

 <div>$$\begin{aligned}
 I&= e^{-J^\dagger H^{-1} J } \int \prod_i \td \eta_i^* \td \eta_i e^{-\sum_i \lambda_i \eta_i^*\eta} \\